 Choose your pan wisely.
 For dryer and more starch and protein-rich foods, you will definitely need a non-stick pan.
-I’m talking about patties, chickpea omelets, crepes, tofu and such.
-But for vegetables and foods that contain a lot of water, you can use a regular pan as long as you pre-heat it.
+I’m talking about patties, chickpea omeletts, crepes, tofu and such.
+But for vegetables and foods that contain a lot of water, you can use any kind of pan as long as you pre-heat it.
+Different people will suggest different types of cookware, usually, what they are most used to.
+But what is the best option?

 Sauteing vegetables without oil

 So heat up your pan according to the instructions.
 If it’s a nonstick pan, just get it warm.
 Add your veggies one by one, adding a little pinch of salt, so they release water.
+This is totally optional, but it speeds up the process.
 Don’t touch them until they start to brown and lose water!
-You can mix them when you hear the sizzle.
-When they are nice and brown and start to stick, because their water evaporated, add the next veggie and do the same process again.
+You can spread them but don’t mix until you hear the sizzle dying down.
+When they are nice and brown and start to stick, because their water has evaporated, add the next veggie and do the same process again.
 That fresh veggie will release its water and deglaze the previous vegetable.
 Do this until you run out of veggies, putting the ones that need the least time in the end.

 Deglazing the pan

 Then and only then, you can add water if you want.
 Veggies are nice and caramelized, the Maillard reaction has already done its job, then you can add a splash of water or a sauce, to deglaze the rest of the pan.
-If the last vegetable you add has a lot of water, you might not even need to do that.
+If the last vegetable you added had a lot of water, you might not even need to do that.
+Just take the pan off the heat as soon as your vegetables are done, otherwise, they will dry out and stick again.

 Roasting seeds and nuts

-If you wish to roast some seeds or nuts, be sure to add them to the pan in the beginning.
+If you wish to roast some seeds or nuts, be sure to add them to the pan first.
 They need to be roasted dry.
 You can then set them aside or just roast them along with veggies.
-I leave them in the pan because I think they give a nice flavor to the veggies.
+I leave them in the pan because I think they give a nice flavor to the rest of the veggies.

 Enjoy these easy instructions on how to cook without oil.
 Feel free to save them or share them with your friends.